-8 Frequently Asked Questions about the TBR-Virtual Edition Class
+8 Frequently Asked Questions about the TBR-VE™ Class

-Q. Does the TBR-VE Class take the place of the 2-day in-person TBR Practitioner Class?
+Q. Does the TBR-VE™ Class take the place of the 2-day in-person TBR Practitioner Class?

-Q: Will I be certified to teach the TBR-VE Class once I attend it?
+Q: Will I be certified to teach the TBR-VE™ Class once I attend it?

-Q. How can I become a TBR-VE Certified Trainer?
+Q. How can I become a TBR-VE™ Certified Trainer?

-Once you become a TBR Certified Trainer, there are additional requirements for the VE certification – these include attending a TBR-VE Class as a participant.
+Once you become a TBR Certified Trainer, there are additional requirements for the TBR-VE™ certification – these include attending a TBR-VE™ Class as a participant.

 A: Click on my website’s Public Training Calendar and do check back as new classes are posted monthly.
-Once Covid restrictions lessen and the 2-day in-person TBR Practitioner Classes are offered again, they will be listed on the public calendar, as well.
+More in-person classes will be added as Covid restrictions decrease.

 Regardless of which class you are thinking about attending – virtual or in-person – the best way you can improve your own teaching/training skills is to practice using the TBR concepts and strategies in your own classes and training programs.
 You’ll find a wealth of practical and useful TBR resources and ideas on my website.
 Click HERE and HERE for free infographics to get you started.

-Q. Who will benefit from attending a TBR-VE Class?
+Q. Who will benefit from attending a TBR-VE™ Class?

 A. The class is useful for anyone helping others to learn online, regardless of the topic, the age of the learners, or the complexity of content.
 While the class is geared primarily towards trainers, teachers, and instructors of adult learners, educators at both the primary and secondary levels can also benefit from the class.
 Many of the virtual strategies can be modified to appeal to a variety of student learning levels.